NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-my-first-post.md

 straints.
 In turn, the set of basic feasible solutions is the set of the corner points.

+**Pivoting** - is a change of basis where a nonbasic variable `enters` and a basic variable `leaves` the set of basic variables., while preserving feasibility.
+We
 # Spep 3: Creating a Simplex Tableau

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;